bzotto/kopiluwak/README.md

 - No class file static validation via either inference or explicit type checking.
 (Many type assumptions will break in a debugger at runtime if bytecode violates them, though.)
 This isn't a big deal if you trust the compiler (`javac`) that produced your input.
 - No other real security or validation beyond some best-effort stuff along the way.
 Downside, it's open to malicious class files.
 On the upside, it's a dumb sandbox that can't do anything bad anyway.
 - It's certainly super buggy!
 There are a lot of `debugger` statements in the code which will hit when various conditions that should be true fail to hold.
 That's at least a handy way of noticing that it's gone off the rails.
 - Error handling isn't always consistent or verbose enough.
+In particular, runtime errors in class/method/field resolution won't manifest as exceptions thrown out of instruction handlers as the spec calls for.
 - Random flat files without clear inclusion hierarchy and tons stuff in the global namespace that doesn't need to be, and inconsistent naming and namespacing.
 Work in progress.
+- It's super inconsistent in internal abstractions and enforcement thereof, and inconsistent syntax/style, and all sorts of other software design flaws.
+It's been evolving over time, so maybe there's some end state where it gets tied up nicely and I'm happy with it.
 - Not all attributes in the class files are looked at or understood yet, though the parse shouldn't fail.
 - Probably you might want to use this from inside a Node environment but I don't know anything about that so it won't.
 - I keep a `TODO` file in this repo for some non-comprehensive notes to self.